 In January to August, the regulator registered $40.692-billion export income, which showed a 17.35-percent growth.

-“Peza continues to contribute 65 percent of export income on commodities and goods, and export service income of 85 percent from IT-BPO and tourism-oriented companies registered with Peza,” Plaza said earlier.
+“Peza continues to contribute 65 percent of export income on commodities and goods, and export service income of 85 percent from IT-BPO [information technology and business process outsourcing] and tourism-oriented companies registered with Peza,” Plaza said earlier.

 However, in terms of investment approvals, Peza downgraded its growth target to 5 percent this year from 7 percent previously.
 It sees better performance next year with 6-percent growth projection.